quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### Loading plugin

+* Added "boxClass" property
-By default, the message is protected by XSS attacks.
+* By default, the message is protected by XSS attacks.
 Should you wish to display HTML content with the "message" prop you should also specify "html: true".
 This is the total opposite behavior from v1, where you had prop "sanitize" (not available anymore; enabled now by default) to NOT display HTML.

 #### Dialog plugin
 Two things changed: